Everything You Ever Wanted To Know About Photochromic Lenses (transitions® Lenses)

 - Transition lenses adapt quickly and seamlessly when you go from indoors to outdoors, or vice versa.
 They won’t accidentally darken inside or take forever to change when you go outside.

-You’ll look great!
+- You’ll look great!
 Every time you shop for eyewear you probably ask, what sunglasses fit my face?
-Which shape of eyeglasses work for my features?
+Which shape of eyeglasses works for my features?
 We know finding the perfect pair of eyeglasses AND sunglasses is tough.
 The experts at the Spectacle Shoppe can help but if you’re someone who gets overwhelmed, it’s nice to just choose one pair of flattering eyewear that will pull double duty.
-Plus, when it comes to the lenses, there’s a ton of variety, ranging from Transition mirror lenses in a number of colours to the more classic shades like green, brown and gray.
+Plus, when it comes to the lenses, there’s a ton of variety, ranging from Transition mirror lenses in a number of colors to the more classic shades like green, brown, and gray.
 You won’t have to sacrifice style for ease.

 - Speaking of having one pair of glasses that pull double duty, you’ll also save money with photochromic lenses since you won’t have to purchase both prescription glasses and sunglasses.

-Conventional Transitions Lenses - These are what you likely think of when you think of Transition glasses.
+- Conventional Transitions Lenses - These are what you likely think of when you think of Transition glasses.
 Indoors they’re completely crystal clear and outdoors they get very dark.
-They come in the classic Transition lenses colours like gray and brown.
-However, these days, you can also find more modern, fun colours like amber, emerald, sapphire and amethyst.
+They come in the classic Transition lenses colors like gray and brown.
+However, these days, you can also find more modern, fun colors like amber, emerald, sapphire, and amethyst.
 The conventional lenses aren’t polarized, however, and they do not darken in the car.

 Actually, Transition contact lenses are a new product that was recently approved and will probably become more widespread over the next few years.
 As of now, the only Transition contact lenses available are ACUVUE® OASYS with Transitions™ Light Intelligent Technology™.
 These Transition contact lenses adapt to changing light.
 They block 100% of UVB rays and 99% of UVA rays, filter some blue light, improve night vision, especially when driving, boost color contrast and improve visual comfort in bright light.
 You would probably still want to wear sunglasses that offer full-spectrum UV protection on sunny days even if you switched to Transitions contact lenses but they’re an interesting development with some excellent benefits for contact lens wearers.